 What is GDPR?

-General Data Protection Regulation (GDPR) is an EU regulation that came into force on 25 May 2018 which will supercede the existing Data Protection Act 1998.
-It is designed to unify data protection rules across Europe, giving individuals greater control and transparency over how their personal data is used.
+General Data Protection Regulation (GDPR) is egulation that came into force on 25 May 2018 which will supercede the existing Data Protection Act 1998.
+It is designed to unify data protection rules across Europe, including the UK, giving individuals greater control and transparency over how their personal data is used.

 GDPR uses the existing Data Protection Act 1998 (DPA) as a framework along with new duties that organisations will need to consider.
 There are many aspects in the Data Protection Act which are ‘best practice’ and so are not mandatory.
 The new duties are: